Prime Factorization of Meanders: Basic definitions

-\begin{remark} Let $M$ be a meander of order $n$, and let $D$ be a disk in correct position with respect to $M$.
-If we say that we cut $[D]$ from $M$ we mean that we take any disk $D' \in [D]$ and cut it from $M$.
-The resulting meander up to equivalence does not depend on the choice of disk $D'$. \end{remark}
+\begin{remark} Let $M$ be a meander of total order $n$, and let $M'$ be a submeander of $M$ of total order $n'>1$.
+If we cut $M'$ from $M$, we get a meander $M''$ of total order $n-n'+1$.
+An example of two consecutive cuts is shown in Figure~\ref{fig: example of cuts}. \end{remark}